 An audio file or recorded track needs to be present in order to start editing.
 See Audacity: Importing Audio Files and Audacity: Recording Audio for instructions.

 Expand each section below to see its content.

-To cut out or delete a section of a track:
+To cut out or delete a section of a clip:

-- With the Selection Tool, click-and-drag to highlight the desired section to cut/delete.
+- With the Selection Tool, click-and-drag to highlight the desired section to remove.

 - Cut button from the Edit Toolbar: this will delete the highlighted section and move the rest of the audio left without splitting the track.

 - Split Cut: navigate to Edit > Remove Special > Split Cut.
 This will create two cuts in the track and leave a hole where the highlighted section was.
 The split section can now be pasted elsewhere.

 - Split Delete: navigate to Edit > Remove Special > Split Delete.
 Work the same way as Split Cut, except the section cannot be pasted.